2009 League averages:

 R2_est = 646 * OOPS^2

 OOPS2 has the advantage of zero offset (Runs=0 at x=0) with only 1 parameter.
 The fractional change in OOPS2 is equal to the fractional change in predicted runs.
 That is not true for the common run estimators, which predict negative runs for very low values of the independent variables.
+One could define OOPS2_BA as 0.266 * OOPS^2/1.206 for the AL. Or, OOPS2+ = 100* OOPS^2/1.206.

 2009 stats: